radiantearth/stac-spec/extensions/eo/README.md

 If the data has been collected by a satellite, it is strongly recommended to use the [`sat` extension](../sat/README.md), which in turn requires the [Instrument Fields](../../item-spec/common-metadata.md#instrument).
 If the data has been collected on an airborne platform it is strongly recommended to use the [Instrument Fields](../../item-spec/common-metadata.md#instrument).

+If the data has been collected by an overhead sensor, it is strongly recommended to use the [`os` extension](../os/README.md).

 - [Example (Landsat 8)](examples/example-landsat8.json)
 - [JSON Schema](json-schema/schema.json)